 There are a few other factors, but those are the most important by far.
 So, let’s look at each one in order.
 First, the loft of the club.

 LOFT IS THE MOST IMPORTANT FACTOR IN SPIN!

-Once you are setup correctly, you are able to make a swing that gives you a shallow angle of attack which helps preserve the loft on the club through impact.
+Once you are setup correctly, you are able to make a swing that gives you a shallow angle of attack which helps preserve the loft on the club through impact, but also exposes more of the bounce to ward off those fat chip shots.
 Preserving loft is crucial for being able to apply more speed, which we’ll discuss next.

 HOW SPEED EFFECTS YOUR CHIP SHOTS

 The more speed you can apply to a chip shot, the more you can compress the golf ball against the face, which increases the surface area of the ball contacting the club face.
 This, in turn, increases friction which allows the clubface to “bite” on the ball and impart more back spin.